cozy/dissec_cozy/README.md

 ### Install

 Setting up the Cozy DISSEC-COZY app requires you to [setup a dev environment][setup].
+However, you will need a spcific version of `cozy-stack`, so we recommend that you install it from sources and run `git checkout 3bca7d384076a21367c24bf69f5381ad9e54223b` before running `make`.

 You can then clone the app repository and install dependencies: